Published on June 1, 2020.

 Which countries are creating Travel Bubbles?

-The Baltic countries–Estonia, Latvia and Lithuania–have already reopened their borders to each other with their citizens and residents free to move between the three nations.
+The Baltic countries–Estonia, Latvia and Lithuania–were the first to establish travel bubbles.
+Their citizens and residents are free to move between the three nations.
 All arrivals from outside the travel bubble will be subject to a mandatory two-week self-quarantine.

 Why Travel Bubbles?

 These travel bridges are the first step to see if the virus can be contained while relaunching travel and tourism.
 If the rate of infections remains low or even better at zero, the bubble can be expanded further and include additional countries.

 BBV Editorial Note: Please visit government websites for the latest Covid-19-related travel updates.

 You may also like these articles from our Bébé Voyage blog: